Shashanksnraj/ReleaseGates/readme.md

 Gates can be added to an environment in the release definition from the pre-deployment conditions or the post-deployment conditions panel.
 Multiple gates can be added to the environment conditions to ensure all the inputs are successful for the release.

-As an example -
+As an example-
 **Pre-deployment gates** ensures there are no active issues in the work item or problem management system before deploying a build to an environment.
 **Post-deployment gates** ensures there are no incidents from the monitoring or incident management system for the app after it's been deployed, before promoting the release to next environment.

 4 types of gates are included by default for every account.

-1. **Invoke Azure function:** Trigger execution of an Azure function and ensure a successful completion.
+1. **Invoke Azure function:** Trigger execution of an Azure function and ensures a successful completion.
 For more details, see [Azure function task](https://docs.microsoft.com/en-us/vsts/build-release/tasks/utility/azure-function)

 1. **Query Azure monitor alerts:** Observe the configured Azure monitor alert rules for active alerts.
 For more details, see [Azure monitor task](https://docs.microsoft.com/en-us/vsts/build-release/tasks/utility/azure-monitor)

 1. **Invoke REST API:** Make a call to a REST API and continue if it returns a successful response.
 For more details, see [HTTP REST API task](https://docs.microsoft.com/en-us/vsts/build-release/tasks/utility/http-rest-api)

-1. **Query Workitems:** Ensure the number of matching work items returned from a query is within a threshold.
+1. **Query Workitems:** Ensures the number of matching work items returned from a query is within a threshold.
 For more details, see [Query Workitems task](https://docs.microsoft.com/en-us/vsts/build-release/tasks/utility/work-item-query)

-## What's covered in this lab
+## What's covered in this lab?

 This lab covers the configuration of the deployment gates and details how to add control to VSTS releases.
-We'l lconfigure a release definition with two environments for an Azure web app.
-We'll deploy to the **Canary** environment only when there are no blocking bugs for the app and mark the Canary environment complete only when there are no active alerts with Azure Monitor (Application Insights).
+You will configure a release definition with two environments for an Azure Web App.
+You will deploy to the **Canary** environment only when there are no blocking bugs for the app and mark the Canary environment complete only when there are no active alerts in Azure Monitor (Application Insights).

-## Pre-requisites
+## Prerequisites

 1. You will need a **Visual Studio Team Services Account**.
 If you do not have one, you can sign up for free [here](https://www.visualstudio.com/team-services/)